csxmli2016/w-plus-adapter/README.md

 ## $w_+$ Interpolation
 <img src="./figures/aba_w_interpolation.png" width="800px">
-<p align="justify">Visual results of w+ embeddings interpolation during inference.
+<p align="justify">Visual results of w+ embeddings interpolation from two real-world references.
 The prompts are “one person wearing suit and tie in a garden” and “one person wearing a blue shirt by a secluded waterfall”, respectively</p>

 ## Visual Comparison